Japan's fiscal 2020 current account surplus projected to top ¥20 trillion | The Japan Times

-Japan’s current account surplus is projected to grow to ¥20.6 trillion in fiscal 2020, which starts in April, from ¥18.6 trillion this fiscal year, a forecast by the Japan Foreign Trade Council showed on Tuesday.
+The current account surplus is projected to grow to ¥20.6 trillion in fiscal 2020 from ¥18.6 trillion this fiscal year, according to a forecast Tuesday by the Japan Foreign Trade Council.

 If the projection holds, the surplus would rise above ¥20 trillion for the first time in three years.

-The services trade deficit is expected to shrink thanks to a rise in inbound tourism on the back of the 2020 Tokyo Olympics and Paralympics, according to the council.
-Also, exports of electronic components are seen hitting bottom and recovering in that year.
+The services trade deficit is expected to shrink thanks to a rise in inbound tourism on the back of the 2020 Tokyo Olympics and Paralympics, the council said.
+Also, exports of electronic components are seen hitting bottom and recovering.

-The council also expects the trade deficit to fall by half to ¥1.4 trillion from ¥3.03 trillion.
+The council expects the trade deficit to fall by half to ¥1.4 trillion from ¥3.03 trillion.

 A slump in demand for information technology-related materials will likely bottom out, the council said.
 High value-added goods made in Japan are expected to attract further demand, possibly leading to growth in machinery exports, according to the outlook.